U.S. Route 97 in Oregon: Route description

 The run of US 97 in Oregon (running from south to north) starts at the border between Oregon and California, south of the city of Klamath Falls.
 The highway starts out as a two-lane road, running through the arid Klamath River basin.
+The road passes through Worden and Midland before arriving at Klamath Falls.
 Approaching the city of Klamath Falls, 97 becomes a freeway just south of the junction with OR 140 and OR 66.
 The freeway then runs along the western edge of the downtown region, ending at an interchange with Oregon Route 39 near the Oregon Institute of Technology.
 Within Klamath Falls is a business route, which runs through downtown via Main Street/Klamath Avenue and Esplanade Avenue, then which turns back to the US 97 mainline via the East Side Bypass (this latter segment co-signed with OR 39).
 This section of Highway 97 has been identified as an important alternative to I-5 for traffic in the Medford area in the event of a major earthquake in the region.
 Various proposals have also identified US 97 as a potential freeway corridor.

 Highway 97, once again primarily a two-lane road, continues north along the eastern shore of Upper Klamath Lake.
 In the town of Chiloquin is an intersection with Oregon Route 62, which provides access to Crater Lake National Park from the southeast; further north is an interchange with Oregon Route 138 which provides access to the park from the northeast.
 Continuing north, near the town of Chemult is an interchange with Oregon Route 58, which heads northwest to Eugene and the Willamette Valley.

 In La Pine is a junction with Oregon Route 31; this city marks the start of the Deschutes River recreation area; (Crane Prairie Reservoir, the river's source, is located due west of La Pine).
 North of La Pine, the highway becomes an expressway as it passes by the resort community of Sunriver and heads towards the city of Bend.
 It travels through the city on the Bend Parkway, an expressway with right-in, right-out access and full interchanges.
-US 97 crosses over US 20 twice in northern Bend and continues northeast from the city.
+US 97 crosses over US 20 north of downtown Bend and continues northeast from the city.